- 6.66k views

 - Since, it is a technical trekking, involving river crossing and steep ups and downs, a guided tour is highly recommended.
 An experienced guide will not only give you information, historical insights, but will also ensure a safe journey.

-The Otter Trail is a worthy addition to any traveler’s Bucket List.
+The Otter trail is a worthy addition to any South Africa tour.
 It may take some advanced planning, and a very arduous journey but the most scenic coastline in South Africa is worth it all!